julester23/WallWartPowerSwitch/README.md

 This device was created to help replace expensive bench power-supplies without compromising safety or losing remote control entirely.

 ## Hardware
 The hardware is based on the [RP2040](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf) ARM micro-controller.
-The current is monitored using a TI INA230 device.
+The current is monitored using a high-side current measurement amplifier (possibly a [Diodes ZXCT1080E5TA](https://www.digikey.com/en/products/detail/diodes-incorporated/ZXCT1080E5TA/1767185)).

 ## Firmware
 Built on the [pico-sdk](https://github.com/raspberrypi/pico-sdk).
 See the [pico-sdk docs](https://raspberrypi.github.io/pico-sdk-doxygen/index.html).